 COURSE COMMUNICATIONS: We have several avenues for communication in this course.
-First, there is a general Course Questions Discussion Board where you are encouraged to ask general questions about the course and questions about how to upload assignments.
-There is also a Discussion Board for the Syllabus, and one for the Presentation Project.
+First, there is a general Course Questions Discussion Board where you are encouraged to ask general questions about the course and questions about assignments, the syllabus, or projects.
 Private questions should be emailed directly to the instructor or TA, or through e-Learning.